getify/You-Dont-Know-JS/scope & closures/ch3.md

 }
 ```

-We declare the variable `i` directly inside the for-loop head, most likely because our *intent* as developers is to use `i` only within the context of that for-loop, and essentially ignore the fact that the variable actually scopes itself to the enclosing scope (function or global).
+We declare the variable `i` directly inside the for-loop head, most likely because our *intent* is to use `i` only within the context of that for-loop, and essentially ignore the fact that the variable actually scopes itself to the enclosing scope (function or global).

 That's what block-scoping is all about.
 Declaring variables as close as possible, as local as possible, to where they will be used.
 Another example: